 You may appeal to the Supreme Court to review the decision of the Board.
 If you think you may wish to appeal you should seek independent legal advice about the decision and the Supreme Court process.

-More information is in the Board's Fact Sheet - How do I challenge a decision of the Board?
-What if the circumstances have changed after an order has been made?
+More information is in the Board's Fact Sheet - How do I challenge a decision of the Board? (pdf, 268.1 KB)

 Board decisions remain in place for a maximum of three years and are then reviewed.
 If major changes occur which may affect the decision made by the Board, an application for review may be made prior to the scheduled review date.

 If you feel that the Board should conduct a review then you should contact the Board's office.